James Purdey & Sons: Ownership changes

-On 2 October 1925 James Purdey & Sons became a limited company, taking on investment from Jim Purdey’s in-laws, the Oliver family.
-Athol Purdey continued to run the business until 1929, when he was succeeded by Tom.
+On 2 October 1925, James Purdey & Sons became a limited company, taking on investment from Jim Purdey's in-laws, the Oliver family.
+Athol Purdey continued to run the business until 1929, when Tom succeeded him.
 In 1935, the Oliver family sold their shares to Sir Wyndham Portal and Major Godfrey Miller-Mundy, who in turn sold them to John Cobbold in November 1943.
-Sadly he was killed when the Guard’s Chapel was hit by a V1 bomb on 18 June 1944.
+Sadly, he was killed when a V1 bomb hit the Guard's Chapel on 18 June 1944.
 In 1946, Tom Purdey convinced Hugh Seely, 1st Baron Sherwood, to purchase the shares, eventually passing them to his nephew, the Hon.
 Richard Beaumont.
-Tom Purdey remained the Chairman of the company until his retirement in 1955 due to ill health, with day-to-day management of the company being handled by the Managing Director, Harry Lawrence.
-Richard Beaumont became Chairman of the company in 1970, and in 1994, upon deciding to retire, sold James Purdey & Sons Ltd to Compagnie Financière Richemont SA.
+Tom Purdey remained the chairman of the company until his retirement in 1955 due to ill health, with day-to-day management of the company being handled by the Managing Director, Harry Lawrence.
+Richard Beaumont became chairman of the company in 1970, and in 1994, upon deciding to retire, sold James Purdey & Sons Ltd to Compagnie Financière Richemont SA.

-Richard Purdey, the sixth generation of the founder's family, was brought into the company as Chairman in 1997, retiring in February 2007.
-Nigel Beaumont, the cousin of Richard Beaumont, took over as chairman until his retirement in 2014.
+Richard Purdey, the sixth generation of the founder's family, was appointed chairman of the company in 1997 and retired in February 2007.
+Nigel Beaumont, Richard Beaumont's cousin, took over as chairman until his retirement in 2014.
 He was followed by James Horne, who was succeeded in December 2019 by the current Chairman, Dan Jago.
-Richard Purdey’s daughter, Annika, the seventh generation of the founder’s family, currently sits on the company’s board as a non-executive director.
+Richard Purdey's daughter, Annika, the seventh generation of the founder's family, currently sits on the company's board as a non-executive director.

 Royal clientele

 As early as 1838, Queen Victoria is recorded as having bought a pair of Purdey pistols, followed by her husband, Prince Albert, in 1840.
-The company also supplied guns and rifles to the majority of the European royal houses, as well as various Indian rulers.
+The company also supplied guns and rifles to most European royal houses and to various Indian rulers.

 Warrants

 The company was granted its first Royal Warrant in 1868 by The Prince of Wales, later King Edward VII.
 This was followed by Queen Victoria, who awarded her warrant in 1878.
 Purdey continued to hold warrants from their successors, as well as for other European Royal houses, including King Alfonso XIII of Spain and King Gustav V of Sweden.
 Following the coronation in 1954, both Queen Elizabeth II and The Duke of Edinburgh awarded their warrants to the company.
-In May 2024 Purdey was granted a Royal Warrant by King Charles III, continuing over 150 years of service to the British Royal Family.
+In May 2024, Purdey was granted a Royal Warrant by King Charles III, continuing over 150 years of service to the British Royal Family.